solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Customize iron-sight values, add support to other weapons at runtime.
     1. [ ] cl_weaponvoice - disable or enable humor/voice sound effects
     1. [ ] Separate hev arms/hands cleanly to all v_ models for customization
+    1. [ ] Damage / blood / stains on view model as seen in bhl
 1. Maps
     1. All Maps
         1. [ ] Debrief text file